Wintergreen Wintergreen (Nepal)

 Furthering Environmental Stewardship in China

-Local suppliers, including doTERRA’s sourcing partner, have supported these efforts by providing timely and stable payments to wintergreen farmers, sometimes exceeding market prices.
-Today, their efforts have borne fruit, with small-scale successes already visible as a small percentage of the wintergreen in doTERRA Deep Blue essential oil now comes from these cultivated plants.
+With the increasing demand for natural wintergreen, the wild plant faces the threat of depletion due to overharvesting.
+To address this issue, doTERRA’s sourcing partner in China initiated a project three years ago to cultivate wintergreen sustainably, safeguarding its availability for generations to come.
+They began with breeding and domestication efforts, experimenting with seeds and wild seedlings for cutting and cultivation.
+Through perseverance and innovation, they discovered that wild seedlings had the highest survival rate when used for cutting.
+Remarkably, this method required less intervention, contributing to a healthier soil profile.
+Local suppliers, including our sourcing partner, have supported these efforts by providing timely and stable payments to wintergreen farmers, sometimes exceeding market prices.
+Today, their efforts have borne fruit, with small-scale successes already visible as a small percentage of the wintergreen in doTERRA product now comes from these cultivated plants.
 This achievement is not just a testament to their hard work but also a reflection of the deep-rooted Chinese cultural practice of replanting what has been harvested.
 This tradition underscores their commitment to protecting the environment and preserving wild plants.
 Additionally, there is a period of time each year in which the mountain is closed, during which harvesting is not allowed, giving the wild wintergreen time to regrow.
 The story of wintergreen’s sustainable cultivation continues, a harmonious blend of tradition and innovation, supporting a future in which this valuable resource thrives for years to come.

 Wintergreen Essential Oil | doTERRA Behind the Bottle: Episode 15